scottlaird/netbox2dns/README.md

 ## Use

-Run `netbox2dns --dry_run=true`.
+Short version: run `netbox2dns diff`, followed by `netbox2dns push` if the diff looks acceptable.

-Upon startup, netbox2dns will fetch all IP Address records from Netbox *and* all A/AAAA/PTR records from the listed zones.
+Upon startup, netbox2dns will fetch all IP Address records from Netbox *and* all A/AAAA/PTR records from the listed zones.  netbox2dns ignores other record types, including SOA, NS, and CNAME.

-For each address in Netbox that is in state `active` and has a non-empty DNS name, netbox2dns will attempt to add a forward DNS record from the DNS name to the address, and a reverse DNS record from the address to the DNS name.
-IPv4 and IPv6 should be handled automatically.
+For each active IP address in Netbox that has a DNS name, netbox2dns will try to add both forward and reverse DNS records.
+Both IPv4 and IPv6 should be handled automatically.

+This tool has 2 operating modes, `diff` and `push`.  `diff` shows significant differences between DNS zones and Netbox, and `push` makes changes to DNS.

-netbox2dns will then show a diff between the A/AAAA/PTR records found in the existing zones and the records generated from Netbox.
-If the `--dry_run=false` flag is set, then it will add missing records, but will not remove records from DNS that are not in Netbox.
-If the `delete_entries: true` setting is enabled for a zone, then netbox2dns will remove any unknown A, AAAA, or PTR records from Google Cloud DNS.
+By default, netbox2dns will only *add* records from Netbox, and will not remove DNS records for IP addresses that are not in Netbox.
+In cases where Netbox is authoritative for zone information, you can add the `delete_entries: true` setting for each zone in the config file.
+This will make netbox2dns remove unknown A, AAAA, or PTR records from Google Cloud DNS.
 This makes the most sense for reverse DNS, when Netbox is the source of truth for all IP address assignement.